Enhancing a Convolutional Autoencoder with a Quantum Approximate Optimization Algorithm for Image Noise Reduction: Experimental results

 \subsection{Denoising performance}

 Here, we conducted denoising of the MNIST images across three distinct scenarios: \textit{noiseless}, \textit{noisy}, and \textit{real}.
 To effectively demonstrate the performance of the QCAE, we introduced variations in Gaussian noise factors applied to the images because the MNIST does not carry noise.
-For each scenario, we experiment with the Gaussian noise factor $\sigma = \{0.25, 0.5, 0.75, 1\}$, and choose the optimal combination from 1 out of 12 options based on the reasonable noise factor and highest SSIM for further experiments.
+For each scenario, we tested 12 different configurations of Gaussian noise $\sigma = \{0.25, 0.5, 0.75, 1\}$ across three environments (noiseless, noisy, real), and selected the combination that yielded the highest SSIM score for further experiments.
 The QCAE performance is evaluated for the denoising capability in both quantum simulations and actual machines.

-Fig.~\ref{fig:performance} illustrates the performance of CCAE and specifically QCAE when tested on noisy images with varying noise factors.
-The findings reveal a notable reduction in SSIM value as the noise factor increases in the image.
-However, even in the challenging conditions of current \textit{noisy} and \textit{real} environments, our proposed QCAE showcases results comparable to \textit{noiseless} environments.
-This underscores the robustness of our QCAE, confirming its ability to operate effectively in diverse quantum computer environments.
-One should take note that the \textit{noisy} configuration outperforms the \textit{real} setting, even though both utilize the same IBM machine.
-This superiority arises from the fact that the noise model incorporates various critical factors, including basic gate error, gate length, decoherence times, and the readout error probability of each qubit.
-These parameters are calibrated on a daily basis, contributing to a slightly lower level of noise precision compared to the \textit{real} configuration~\cite{liu2023enabling}.

-To analyze the extent of QCAE denoising capabilities, we utilize it to restructure, denoise, and generate images from a set of noisy inputs with varying noise factors values.
+To analyze the extent of QCAE denoising capabilities, we utilize it to restructure, denoise, and generate images from a set of Gaussian noisy inputs with varying noise factors values.
 Even in the presence of high levels of noise, characterized by a noise factor of $\sigma = 1$, images that appear indistinguishable to the human eye are effectively processed by QCAE.
 The algorithm consistently delivers accurate and visually appealing results, demonstrating its robust performance in handling noisy images.
 Despite testing in \textit{noisy} and \textit{real} quantum machine environments, the image maintains readability and closely resembles the original, although with a slight degradation compared to a \textit{noiseless} environment.
-Denoising results, along with variations in Gaussian noise levels and quantum machine environments, are depicted in Fig.~\ref{fig:performance_images}.
+As depicted in Fig.~\ref{fig:performance_images}, denoising results with variations in Gaussian noise levels and quantum machine environments are shown for digit ‘0’ images selected from the same MNIST test subset (digits 0 and 1) used in prior evaluations.
+This ensures consistency across all noise levels and quantum environments.